Databricks as a Target

 This simplifies your data integration process and help you to focus on extracting insights from your data.

-Create a new Schema
+Create a New Schema

 It is advisable to set up a dedicated Schema for Rivery on Databricks.